 Will your spouse join you?
 How long do you estimate you’ll be able to engage physically in each activity?

 Your answers will help determine the amount of retirement savings you’ll need to fund your lifestyle.
-And if you need some help thinking about what you may want out of retirement, try our retirement personality quiz to see what sounds good to you.

 2. Will you work in retirement?